nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Format: `favourite INDEX`

-- Favourites the client at the specified `INDEX`.
+- Favourites/unfavourites the client at the specified `INDEX`.
 - The index refers to the index number shown in the displayed client list.
 - The index **must be a positive integer** 1, 2, 3, …